sincereuk/docs/content/docs/workflows/index.md

 #### Example #1: Build, push and release

-Building and deploying a container is preferably done in multiple phases or Workflows.
+Building and deploying a container is preferably done in multiple phases or pipelines.
 The **first phase** can be to build and test your application with all the dev dependencies included.

 ![image](/images/build-push-release.svg)